robyndahl/GEOL300_LearnR/Homework/Ch1_Exercises.md

 *c.
 What percentage of first pitches are strikes?
 If the count is 2-0, what fraction of the pitches are strikes?*

+To answer this question, we could use the Event data in the `Retrosheet` datasets.

 *d.
 Which players are most likely to hit groundballs?
 Of these players, compare the speeds at which these groundballs are hit.*

 *e.
 Is it easier to steal second base or third base?
 (Compare the fraction of successful steals of second base with the fraction of successful steals of third base.)*